swipely/aviator/README.md

 call and add it to `window.location.hash` so the url would look like this `"/admin#/users/all"`.

+If you wish to replace the history item instead pushing to the history list call `navigate` with the replace option: `Aviator.navigate('/users/all', { replace: true });`

 ## `Aviator.refresh`

 re-dispatch the current uri